State of DevSecOps | Datadog

 Fact 1

-For this fact, we analyzed vulnerabilities in third-party libraries of applications across various languages and runtimes (Java, .NET, PHP, Python, Ruby, Javascript, and Go) and that use Datadog Application Security Management’s Software Composition Analysis feature.
+For this fact, we analyzed vulnerabilities in third-party libraries of applications across various languages and runtimes (Java, .NET, PHP, Python, Ruby, Javascript, and Go) and that use Datadog Code Security’s Software Composition Analysis feature.
+We sourced known exploited vulnerabilities from the CISA KEV catalog, which we extracted on April 9, 2025.

 Fact 2